aahmadf123/ml_automation/dags/UNIFIED_PIPELINE_README.md

 This optimization improves performance and reduces processing time while ensuring all necessary data preparation is still performed.

+## Robust Task Execution

+The pipeline includes several features to ensure robustness in task execution:

+1. **Never-Skip Task Execution** - Tasks are configured with `trigger_rule='all_done'` to ensure they execute even if upstream tasks fail or are skipped.
+This prevents pipeline failures due to non-critical issues in previous steps.

+2. **Graceful HITL Error Handling** - The Human-in-the-Loop validation and approval steps have been enhanced to:
+   - Catch and log all exceptions without stopping the pipeline
+   - Provide detailed diagnostics when issues occur
+   - Continue execution with reasonable defaults when human input is unavailable

+3. **Fallback Data Source Selection** - Each task that needs data will:
+   - First try to use data paths from XCom
+   - Fall back to standardized locations if XCom values are missing
+   - Search common directories for recent parquet files as a last resort
+   - Provide clear logging about which data source was selected

+4. **Comprehensive Logging** - Enhanced logging includes:
+   - Detailed diagnostic information about data shapes and contents
+   - XCom values received from upstream tasks
+   - Configuration settings used for execution
+   - Model statistics and performance metrics

+These features ensure that the pipeline continues running even when individual components encounter errors, making it suitable for both attended and unattended execution.

 ## Running the Pipeline

 To run the unified pipeline: